Brnovich v. Democratic National Committee: Reactions

 RNC Chair Ronna McDaniel called the decision as a "resounding victory for election integrity", claiming "Democrats were attempting to make Arizona ballots less secure for political gain, and the Court saw right through their partisan lies."
 Georgia Secretary of State Brad Raffensperger, who was defending the state's election laws under review by the US Department of Justice (DOJ) under Section 2 of the VRA, supported the Court's decision and stated that the DOJ should "heed this decision and dismiss their wrong, politically motivated lawsuit against Georgia."

 US President Joe Biden said that he was "deeply disappointed" in the ruling.
 He said, "In a span of just eight years, the Court has now done severe damage to two of the most important provisions of the Voting Rights Act of 1965 -- a law that took years of struggle and strife to secure.
 After all we have been through to deliver the promise of this Nation to all Americans, we should be fully enforcing voting rights laws, not weakening them."
 Derrick Johnson, the president of the NAACP, called the ruling a "frontal attack on democracy" and stated that "the Court sent the clear message that vote suppressors around the country will go unchecked as they enact voting restrictions that disproportionately impact voters of color."

 Impact

 Court observers identified that Brnovich may be a landmark Supreme Court case on voting rights, following the large amount of litigation filed prior to and after the 2020 election related to voting laws and policies and the lack of any congressional action to amend the VRA.
 At least 165 state bills related to election laws were introduced between the 2020 election and the end of February 2021, with 28 laws passed across 17 states when the Court's ruling was issued.
-Analysts stated that some of the bills appeared purposely to restrict voting rights further and limit minority voting if they passed.
+Analysts claimed that some of the bills appeared purposely to restrict voting rights further and limit minority voting if they passed.
 They emphasized the need to strengthen the voting rights for minorities set by the VRA through the Supreme Court.
+Bloomberg Law found that Section 2 of the VRA was nearly 60% less likely to be cited in complaints in the 40 months following the Brnovich decision compared to 54 months before.

-The Court's decision came while Congress was debating over passing an amendment to the VRA to strengthen protections for voting rights further after the 2020 election.
+The Court's decision came as Congress debated an amendment to the VRA to strengthen protections for voting rights further after the 2020 election.